xiaobo-liu/xiaobo-liu.github.io/_pages/software.md

 <ul>

 <li> <b>mp-cosm</b><br>
-Arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.
+A MATLAB implementation of arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.
 <a href="https://github.com/xiaobo-liu/mp-cosm">Source code (GitHub)</a>.</li>
 <br>